differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-09-forgejo-synology-1.md

 ## Configuration

-At this point, I can browse to `http://forgejo.differentpla.net`, and I'm presented with the Forgejo installation page.
+At this point, I can browse to `https://forgejo.differentpla.net`, and (once I've accepted the untrusted certificate) I'm presented with the Forgejo installation page.

 The default settings are mostly fine.
 I changed the instance title and slogan.
 I disabled OpenID authentication.